simonwmatthews/pyMelt/README.md

 * Melt fractions for each lithology
 * Crustal thickness for passive-upwelling at a mid-ocean ridge
 * Crystallisation temperatures (following the method in Matthews et al., 2016)
+* Magma flux at intra-plate settings
+* Lava trace element concentrations

+The `hydrousLithology` module allows hydrous melting to be approximated given any anhydrous lithology melting model using a modified version of the Katz et al. (2003) hydrous melting equations.

 ## Documentation
 Full documentation, further information about the package, and a tutorial for getting started are